-If you already visited PicJumbo, then you may have noticed that while they have many photos available for free, they also offer a paid version.
+If you already visited one of the free photo websites I mentioned above, then you may have noticed that while they have many photos available for free, some of them also offer photos in a paid section of their website.
 This will give you access to even more photos to choose from.
-A few other examples of paid services include Shutterstock, Adobe Stock,

 5. Embed photos from Flickr.

 If you’re searching for something more local or you can’t find what you need on one of the larger sites, Flickr is another great option.
 However, you should be a bit more careful with Flickr, since each photo has a different license setting when you initially search for something.

 In the image to the left here, I’ve searched for “Seattle” and several results have popped up.
 Now, you’ll want to click on the little arrow to the right of “Any license” to select the type of license you’d like to search by, depending what your needs are.

 I’ve also circled a little arrow on the right.
 Click this to find the “embed” option.
 This makes it easy to embed the photo in your blog post, and doing so will automatically grab attribution information and make it obvious where the photo came from (Flickr!).

 Including Instagram posts within your blog post is a great way to show a true local perspective.
 You can easily do this by embedding an Instagram post from public accounts.
 Find the photos you’re looking for by searching via location, hashtag, or by finding the particular business/org/person/etc. on Instagram.